This Will Make You Never Want to Clean Ear Wax From Your Ears

 But, to understand why it’s wrong to clean the water from our ears while bathing, we first must tell ourselves about ear wax and its purpose.

-The dirt, medically known as cerumen (ear wax), is in fact there to protect your ears.
+The dirt, medically known as cerumen (ear wax), is there to protect your ears.
 The famous Dr. Douglas Backous says that ear wax should keep the canal of your ear clean.

 Generally, your ears are clean.
 Ear wax helps keep the dust and dirt far from your eardrums, but also gives antibacterial lubrication.
 While eating and chewing the food, the jaw moving is helped by the sediment ear wax.
 Is it a sort of lubricating process (similar to escalator moving) says Dr. Backous.